appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 <dd>

-- *Editing Existing Rows:* The `currentRow` property holds the original, unedited values of the row being modified.
-This property does not reflect any dynamic changes while entering values and updates only when the Save button is clicked.
+- *Editing Existing Rows:* When editing, the `currentRow` property shows the row’s original values and does not update dynamically.
+It reflects changes only after the Save button is clicked.

 - *Adding New Rows:* When adding a new row, the `currentRow` property represents the new row object.